Hanuman in very unique posture blessing His devotees

 Aanandhamangalam | Ananthamangalam

-Because of the blessings he got from the foremost of the Gods he was able to imbibe their capabilities as well and thus was able to defeat the two demons with ease, by acquiring his famous vishwaroopa [collosal] form.
-The size of the form was such that normal eyes would not be in a position to fully visualize the entire form.
-After accomplishing the task of killing the two demons he decides to be with His Lord Rama [full of Aanandha] who is chief deity at Mangalam by the name of Rajagopalan.
-This village was originally named as Aanandhamangalam but later came to be known as Ananthamangalam.
+Because of the blessings he got from the foremost of the gods, he was able to imbibe their capabilities as well and was able to defeat the two demons with ease by acquiring his famous vishwaroopa [colossal] form.
+The size of the form was such that normal eyes would not be in a position to fully visualise the entire form.
+Anjaneya decides to be with His Lord Rama [full of Aanandha] at Mangalam after accomplishing the task of killing the two demons.
+Sri Rama here resides as the chief deity at Mangalam in the name of Rajagopalan.
+This village was originally named Aanandhamangalam, but later came to be known as Ananthamangalam.
 Thus the Anjaneya deity of this place has a special significance for all the devotees.

-While a visit and prayers at Tirupathi will bring about a change in the circumstances in which a devotee is placed in his personal life, a visit and prayers at Ananthamangalam brings about cheer and happiness to the devotee.
+A visit and prayers at Tirupathi will bring about a change in the circumstances in which a devotee is placed in his personal life.
+Visits and prayers at Ananthamangalam bring about cheer and happiness to the devotees.

-Location of the temple : "Thri Nethra Dasa Bhuja Sri Anjaneya Temple"
+Location of the temple: "Thri Nethra Dasa Bhuja Sri Veera Anjaneya Temple"

 Experience